 Bernal was nothing but humble in response to the deal and his first season at Team Sky: "I imagined my first year with the team would be different, and I was nervous before I joined.
 But I found great people, a team that was ready to help me, and I enjoyed a good season.
 It was made easy for me.

 "My ambition is to keep developing as a rider – to learn from and help the best, and become a key member of the team for many years to come," he said.

 The Belgian media recently legitimately wondered how many of Quick-Step Floors' 73 victories in 2018 Tim Declercq had been a part of.
 Cyclingnews has done the maths, and can reveal it to be 16, which is a massive percentage of the Belgian WorldTour team's total.

 Being part of a squad that collectively took even 16 wins during a whole season would be the stuff of dreams for any team member, but to have played an active role in so many victories must be the height of achievement for any self-respecting domestique.

-It was Declerq's first Tour, and only his second Grand Tour after that 2017 Vuelta, but the responsibility on his shoulders was considerable.
-With arguably seven of the eight Quick-Step team members capable of winning stages, Declerq was somewhat of a lone cowboy, pressed into service by whichever of the squad's magnificent seven was most suited to the stage of the day.
+It was Declercq's first Tour, and only his second Grand Tour after that 2017 Vuelta, but the responsibility on his shoulders was considerable.
+With arguably seven of the eight Quick-Step team members capable of winning stages, Declercq was somewhat of a lone cowboy, pressed into service by whichever of the squad's magnificent seven was most suited to the stage of the day.

 And the wins came: first from Gaviria, and then two more from Julian Alaphilippe, on stage 10 to Le Grand Bornand, and again in Bagnères-de-Luchon a week later on stage 16.